Abhishik-karmakar/-DiWOM-Transforming-Influencer-Marketing/README.md

 ## Installation

 There’s no need to install anything.
-You can use AIWOM directly from your web browser at ([https://aiwom.vercel.app](https://womdo.vercel.app/)).
+You can use AIWOM directly from your web browser at ([https://aiwom.vercel.app](https://womdo.vercel.app/) or [https://womdo.vercel.app/](https://womdo.vercel.app/)).

 If you want to run AIWOM locally, you need to set up some environment variables.
 Create an `.env` file in the `aiwom_main` directory with these details:
 - `NEXT_PUBLIC_PROJECT_ID=<add_project_Id>`